quicwg/base-drafts/draft-ietf-quic-recovery.md

 events.

 Probe packets sent on a PTO MUST be ack-eliciting.
 A probe packet SHOULD carry new data when possible.
-Implementers MAY use alternate strategies for determining the content of probe packets.
-An implementation could use new data in probe packets to maximize throughput.
-An implementation could retransmit unacknowledged data when new data is unavailable, when flow control does not permit new data to be sent, or to opportunistically reduce loss recovery delay.
-Alternatively, an implementation could send new or retransmitted data based on the application's priorities.
+A probe packet MAY carry retransmitted unacknowledged data when new data is unavailable, when flow control does not permit new data to be sent, or to opportunistically reduce loss recovery delay.
+Implementers MAY use alternate strategies for determining the content of probe packets, including sending new or retransmitted data based on the application's priorities.

 #### Loss Detection {#pto-loss}